--If you hear fast busy tone, this means your partner is busy on a call and has DND on.
+- -If you hear busy tone, dial C to Camp-On. - -If you hear fast busy tone, this means your partner is busy on a call and has DND on.
 You cannot get through.

-- Lift handset - 2.
+- 1. Lift handset - 2.
 Press Call Coverage key twice if it is flashing fast. - This overrides the covered extension's DND and you hear ringing.